graphql-java/graphql-java-page/documentation/sdl-directives.md

 }
 ```

-The one exception to this is the ``@deprecated`` directive which is implicitly declared for you as follows :
+The one exception to this is the ``@deprecated`` directive which is implicitly declared for you as follows:

 ```graphql
 directive @deprecated(reason: String = "No longer supported") on FIELD_DEFINITION | ENUM_VALUE
 ```

-The valid SDL directive locations are as follows :
+The valid SDL directive locations are as follows:

 ```graphql
 SCHEMA,